Existence of a regular unimodular triangulation of the edge polytopes of finite graphs: Criteria for the existence of a regular unimodular triangulation

-\begin{thm} A fundamental FHM-graph $G$ possesses a regular unimodular triangulation if it has a set of bridges $\{b^1, \dots,b^p \}$ ($b^i$ is the bridge of $\Pi_i$) which satisfies the following condition: for each even closed walk $E_i$ of $b^i$, the number of the other bridges $b^j$ contained in $E_i$ is at most 2, and further the number of $E_i's$ which contain exactly 2 other bridges is at most 2. \end{thm}
+\begin{thm} Work with the same notation as above.
+The edge polytope of a fundamental FHM graph $G$ possesses a regular unimodular triangulation if it has a set of bridges $\{b^1, \dots,b^p \}$ ($b^i$ is the bridge of $\Pi_i$) that satisfies the following condition: For each $i$, $a_i \geq 0$ holds, and furthermore, the number of $\Gamma_i's$ such that $a_i = 0$ is at most 2. \end{thm}

-\begin{cor} A fundamental FHM-graph $G$ possesses a regular unimodular triangulation if it has a set of bridges $\{b^1, \dots,b^p \}$ ($b^i$ is the bridge of $\Pi_i$) which satisfies the following condition: each even closed walk of the bridge $b^i$ contains at most one other bridge $b^j$. \end{cor}